-Sections 3.7.3 and 3.7.4 require the ISO, or the affected Transmission Owner, to use due diligence to meet the completion deadlines for System Impact Studies and Facilities Studies, respectively.
+Sections 3.7.3 and 3.7.4 require the ISO, or the affected Transmission Owner, to use due diligence to meet the completion deadlines for Transmission Service Studies, System Impact Studies, and Facilities Studies, respectively.

-(i) The ISO, or a Transmission Owner as appropriate, is required to file a notice with the Commission in the event that more than twenty (20) percent of System Impact Studies and non-Affiliates’ Facilities Studies that it completes in any two consecutive calendar quarters are not completed within the study completion deadlines.
+(i) The ISO, or a Transmission Owner as appropriate, is required to file a notice with the Commission in the event that more than twenty (20) percent of Transmission Service Studies, System Impact Studies, and non-Affiliates’ Facilities Studies that it completes in any two consecutive calendar quarters are not completed within the study completion deadlines.
 Such notice must be filed within thirty (30) days of the end of the calendar quarter triggering the notice requirement.

-(ii) For the purposes of calculating the percent of System Impact Studies and non-Affiliates’ Facilities Studies processed outside of the study completion deadlines, the ISO and the Transmission Owner(s) shall consider the total number of System Impact Studies and Facilities Studies for non-Affiliates that they collectively completed during the calendar quarter.
+(ii) For the purposes of calculating the percent of Transmission Service Studies, System Impact Studies, and non-Affiliates’ Facilities Studies processed outside of the study completion deadlines, the ISO and the Transmission Owner(s) shall consider the total number of Transmission Service Studies, System Impact Studies, and Facilities Studies for non-Affiliates that they collectively completed during the calendar quarter.
 The percentage should be calculated by dividing the number of those studies which are not completed on time by the total number of completed studies.
 The ISO or Transmission Owner may provide an explanation in its notification filing to the Commission if it believes there are extenuating circumstances that prevented it from meeting the study completion deadlines.

-(iii) The ISO or Transmission Provider is subject to an operational penalty if it completes ten (10) percent or more of System Impact Studies and non-Affiliates’ Facilities Studies outside of the study completion deadlines for each of the two calendar quarters immediately following the quarter that triggered its notification filing to the Commission.
+(iii) The ISO or Transmission Provider is subject to an operational penalty if it completes ten (10) percent or more of Transmission Service Studies, System Impact Studies, and non-Affiliates’ Facilities Studies outside of the study completion deadlines for each of the two calendar quarters immediately following the quarter that triggered its notification filing to the Commission.
 The operational penalty will be assessed for each calendar quarter for which an operational penalty applies, starting with the calendar quarter immediately following the quarter that triggered the ISO’s or Transmission Owner’s notification filing to the Commission.
-The operational penalty will continue to be assessed each quarter until the ISO or Transmission Owner, as applicable, completes at least ninety (90) percent of all System Impact Studies and non-Affiliates’ Facilities Studies within the deadline.
+The operational penalty will continue to be assessed each quarter until the ISO or Transmission Owner, as applicable, completes at least ninety (90) percent of all Transmission Service Studies, System Impact Studies, and non-Affiliates’ Facilities Studies within the deadline.

-(iv) For penalties assessed in accordance with subsection (iii) above, the penalty amount for each System Impact Study or Facilities Study shall be equal to $500 for each day that the ISO or Transmission Owner takes to complete that study beyond the deadline.
+(iv) For penalties assessed in accordance with subsection (iii) above, the penalty amount for each Transmission Service Study, System Impact Study, or Facilities Study shall be equal to $500 for each day that the ISO or Transmission Owner takes to complete that study beyond the deadline.

 3.7.10 Clustering of Point-to-Point Studies

-The Eligible Customer may request that the ISO or affected Transmission Owner(s), as applicable, cluster the System Impact Studies and/or Facilities Studies.
-The Eligible Customer shall notify the ISO or affected Transmission Owner(s), as applicable, prior to signing a study agreement if the Eligible Customer requests its System Impact Study or Facilities Study to be clustered with another Eligible Customer’s System Impact Study or Facilities Study.
+The Eligible Customer may request that the ISO or affected Transmission Owner(s), as applicable, cluster the Transmission Service Studies, System Impact Studies, and/or Facilities Studies.
+The Eligible Customer shall notify the ISO or affected Transmission Owner(s), as applicable, prior to signing a study agreement if the Eligible Customer requests its Transmission Service Study, System Impact Study, or Facilities Study to be clustered with another Eligible Customer’s Transmission Service Study, System Impact Study, or Facilities Study.
 In this notification, the Eligible Customer shall identify the other Eligible Customer request(s) with which it would like to be clustered, and shall indicate whether the other Eligible Customer(s) with which it requests clustering support(s) the clustering request.
 The ISO or affected Transmission Owner(s) may, in their discretion, notify Eligible Customers who have requested studies about potential clustering opportunities.
 The ISO or affected Transmission Owner(s), as applicable, will accommodate any reasonable clustering request; however, the ISO or affected Transmission Owner(s) will not consider a clustering request to be reasonable if: